CosmicKetchup/modern-auto-layout/README.md

   - `frameLayoutGuide`: used to constraint the scroll view to an external view
   - `contentLayoutGuide`: used to constrain the contents of a scroll view to its size

-:white_check_mark: **Floating Content Protip:** To creating a floating view, pinned to a fixed position instead of scrolling with the rest of the scroll view's content, constraint the respective view to a scroll view's `layoutMarginsGuide`.
+:100: **Floating Content Protip:** To creating a floating view, pinned to a fixed position instead of scrolling with the rest of the scroll view's content, constraint the respective view to a scroll view's `layoutMarginsGuide`.

 ### Managing the Keyboard